 Our Recommendations – Top 10 electric toothbrush ranking & review

 So, here’s a ranking and review based on our methodologies and other opinions gathered from various sources.
-Hopefully it simplifies your buying decision and helps you make the choice that’s right for you.
+Hopefully, it simplifies your buying decision and helps you make the choice that’s right for you.

 6 different brushing modes (gentler sensitive, whitening, 3D daily clean, gum care, pro-clean and tongue cleaning mode) are the most comprehensive modes that Oral-B can provide in 2017, makes the cleaning head move an extra 3000 times (total 48,800 movements/min) faster per minute and help it to remove 500% more plaque than a manual toothbrush.

 The black body is sleek and it fits the hand comfortably.
 If you press too hard it senses this and tells you to back off with a bright red light on the SmartRing that encircles it.
 This seems like a gimmick until you get used to it and it then feels really useful.
-The same ring can be left on 1 of 12 colours the rest of the time, which is nice if you like personalize things.
+The same ring can be left on 1 of 12 colors the rest of the time, which is nice if you like personalize things.

 The Oral-B APP turns your phone into a brushing guide that has you switch quadrant every 30 seconds.
 A brushing APP might seem gimmicky too, but 1 million downloads as of 2017 suggest that a lot of people are using it.

 It comes with a smart travel case with USB charging, a storage compartment for brush heads.
-The Lithium Ion battery system holds for a decent 12 days between charges.
+The Lithium-Ion battery system holds for a decent 12 days between charges.

 - Comprehensive 6 brushing modes fit most users